 Now it is easier than ever to deliver music education in your classroom!

 Our music classroom resources, Musicassentials, are a suite of digital resources that each take a simple musical idea and build a framework around it for an entire term's worth of teaching – and can be used by both generalist classroom teachers and music specialists.
-All resources are closely linked to the Australian Curriculum and are accessible either online or on your computer or laptop via a USB.
-See our FAQs for more information.
+All resources are closely linked to the Australian Curriculum and are accessible via our online platform.

 Nursery Rhymes : Game Songs